wyozi/cyan/README.md

 In addition to managing licences, Cyan will come with tools to detect anomalies in received data.

-Future versions of Cyan might include small-scale error reporting server (something like [Sentry](https://getsentry.com)) and statistic collection (with Graphite support?)
+Future versions of Cyan might include small-scale error reporting server (something like [Sentry](https://getsentry.com)) , statistic collection (with Graphite support?) and some utilities for A/B testing.

 ### Terminology briefly